Unboxed-Software/solana-course/content/close-mint.md

 We are now going to create a function `createClosableMint` in a new file `src/create-mint.ts`.

-When creating a mint with close authority, we need three instructions and then process then in a transaction: `SystemProgram.createAccount`, `createInitializeMintCloseAuthorityInstruction`, `createInitializeMintInstruction`.
+When creating a mint with close authority, we need three instructions: `SystemProgram.createAccount`, `createInitializeMintCloseAuthorityInstruction`, `createInitializeMintInstruction`.

-The first instruction `SystemProgram.createAccount`, allocates space on the blockchain for the mint account.
+The first instruction `SystemProgram.createAccount` allocates space on the blockchain for the mint account.
 This instruction accomplishes three things:
  - Allocate `space`
  - Transfer `lamports` for rent
- - Assign to it's owning program
+ - Assign to itself it's owning program

 The second instruction `createInitializeMintCloseAuthorityInstruction` initializes the close authority extension.